-Alternatively, you can start by leaving San Francisco by the Oakland Bay Bridge, following the I-80 E and I-5 N to CA-44 W. when you reach Redding, take exit 678, and follow CA-299 W and Pine Creek Road to Bald Hills road, following this until you reach Redwood National Forest.
+Alternatively, you can start by leaving San Francisco by the Oakland Bay Bridge, following the I-80 E and I-5 N to CA-44 W. When you reach Redding, take exit 678, and follow CA-299 W and Pine Creek Road to Bald Hills Road, following this until you reach Redwood National Forest.
 This route isn't as scenic, but it will allow you to stop in Sacramento.

-If time is really on your hands, you can follow Route 1 that follows the coast all the way up from San Francisco to Redwood National Park, but this route will take you way longer with the twists and turns taking around 9 hours of driving.
+If time is really on your hands, you can follow Route 1 which follows the coast all the way up from San Francisco to Redwood National Park, but this route will take you way longer with the twists and turns taking around 9 hours of driving.

 Passing through Gualala and Mendocino, it's a pretty awesome option for those who like taking their road trips slow with a glass of wine in the evening.

-Best Places to Stop Between San Francisco and Redwood National Park
+Best places to stop between San Francisco and Redwood National Park

-Spend the Night in Santa Rosa
+Spend the night in Santa Rosa

 If you're a wine lover, it'll be well worth your time to visit Santa Rosa.
 Situated in Sonoma's wine country, you'll also get to see plenty of historic sites.
-Take one of their walking tours to stretch your legs after hours in the car, and see some of what Santa Rosa has to offer.
+Take one of their walking tours to stretch your legs after hours in the car and see some of what Santa Rosa has to offer.

 Don't forget to check out their museums too.
 If you're an art lover, spend some time in the Museum of Sonoma County.
 If you're more interested in reliving an element of your childhood, why not visit the Charles M. Schultz Museum?

-Get an Epiphany in Eureka
+Get an epiphany in Eureka

 A port city in northern California, Eureka will remind you of a Victorian-era town.
 Whether you're interested in nature or culture, Eureka has a healthy combination of both to offer.